- Side Effects

 - Cimetidine, by decreasing the elimination of metformin from the body, can increase the amount of metformin in the blood by 40%.
 This may increase the frequency of side effects from metformin.

-- Contrast media used for radiological procedures may reduce kidney function which reduces elimination of metformin, leading to increased concentrations of metformin in the blood.
+- Contrast media used for radiological procedures may reduce kidney function which reduces the elimination of metformin, leading to increased concentrations of metformin in the blood.

-- Metformin should be stopped 48 hours before and after use of contrast media.
+- Metformin should be stopped 48 hours before and after the use of contrast media.
 Alcohol consumption increases the effect of metformin on lactate production, increasing the risk of lactic acidosis.